GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-1_rhino-interface.md

 ### Basic Modifications

 Now that you have some objects in your scene, we can look at how to modify them.
-To **select an object**, simply left-click on it. **Select additional objects** one at a time by holding `shift` while you click, or remove an object from the selection by holding `Ctrl`.
+To **select an object**, left-click on it. **Select additional objects** one at a time by holding `SHIFT` while you click, or remove an object from the selection by holding `CTRL`.

 **Select a group of objects** by dragging a window around them.
 If you drag the window left-to-right, only objects completely within the window will be selected.
 If you drag right-to-left, objects intersected by the window will be selected as well.
-You can select irregularly arranged collections with the "lasso" command. `CTRL + A` selects all the active objects in the scene, and `ESC` clears your selection.
+You can select irregularly arranged collections with the `Lasso` command. `CTRL + A` selects all the active objects in the scene, and `ESC` clears your selection.

 ![selecting objects](images/12-1/selection.gif#img-full)
 *Object Selection*

 There are also commands to **select objects by category**, all of which start with "Sel-". `SelCrv` selects all curves (lines, polylines, etc.), while `SelPolysurf` selects all polysurfaces (objects made of planes and other surfaces joined together, e.g. boxes).
 There are a lot of these, which you can see by typing "Sel" in the command prompt.

-Commands to **alter objects** in the scene are also entered into the command prompt, and often have straightforward names.
-Try using the `Move`, `Scale`, and `Rotate` commands on your objects.
+Commands to **modify objects** already in the scene are also entered into the command prompt, and often have common-sense names.
+Try using  `Move`, `Scale`, and `Rotate` on your objects.

 ![basic geometry edits](images/12-1/basic-edits.gif#img-full)
 *Move, Scale, Rotate*